eli-pavlov/helm-wordpress-mariadb/README.md

 However it is a perfect base for a start or as a personal project.

-This release is not intended for production environment, for testing purposes only.

 ## Chart architecture

 - **Chart.yaml:** Main chart file.